tillbiskup/evedataviewer/docs/developers.rst

 .. code-block:: bash

-    python3 -m venv eveviewer
+    python3 -m venv evedataviewer

-This will create a virtual environment in the directory "eveviewer".
+This will create a virtual environment in the directory "evedataviewer".
 To activate this virtual environment, use:

 .. code-block:: bash

-    source eveviewer/bin/activate
+    source evedataviewer/bin/activate

 To deactivate, the command would simply be: